• Skip to primary navigation

 Recipe Card

-Keto parmesan chicken tenders served on a white plate.
+Keto parmesan chicken tenders are served on a white plate.

 Keto Parmesan Chicken Tenders

-Golden and crisp, grated parmesan cheese makes an especially flavorful crust for these delicious keto chicken tenders.
+Grated parmesan cheese makes a flavorful and crispy crust for these delicious keto parmesan chicken tenders.

 Prep Time20 minutes mins